mikeleeco/mikeleeco.github.com/_posts/2015-02-23-milb-scraper-with-rvest.md

 }
 </code></pre>

-<p>... let's take a left turn on <a href="http://hardballtalk.nbcsports.com/2013/01/25/the-diamondbacks-are-travelling-down-grit-avenue-and-guts-boulevard-and-grind-parkway/">Grind Parkway</a> and pull in <strong>all MiLB batting statistics since 2000</strong>.</p>
+<p>... let's take a left turn on <a href="http://hardballtalk.nbcsports.com/2013/01/25/the-diamondbacks-are-travelling-down-grit-avenue-and-guts-boulevard-and-grind-parkway/">Grind Parkway</a> and pull in <strong>all MiLB batting statistics for 2014</strong>.</p>

 <h2>MiLB Batting Stats for All Teams</h2>